-These reactors use helium as a coolant at up to 950ºC, which either makes steam conventionally or directly drives a gas turbine for electricity and a compressor to return the gas to the reactor core.
+These reactors use helium as a coolant at up to 950ºC, which either makes steam conventionally (Rankine cycle) or directly drives a gas turbine for electricity and a compressor to return the gas to the reactor core (Brayton cycle).
 Fuel is in the form of TRISO particles less than a millimetre in diameter.
 Each has a kernel of uranium oxycarbide, with the uranium enriched up to 17% U-235.
 This is surrounded by layers of carbon and silicon carbide, giving a containment for fission products which is stable to 1600°C or more.
 These particles may be arranged: in blocks as hexagonal 'prisms' of graphite, or in billiard ball-sized pebbles of graphite encased in silicon carbide.

 Fuller descriptions of HTRs is in the Small Nuclear Power Reactors paper.

-(not moderated, cooled by liquid metal)
+(Not moderated, cooled by liquid metal)

 Japan plans to develop FBRs, and its Joyo experimental reactor which has been operating since 1977 is now being boosted to 140 MWt.
 The 280 MWe Monju prototype commercial FBR was connected to the grid in 1995, but was then shut down for 15 years due to a sodium leak.
 It restarted in 2010 before closing down again due to an ancillary mechanical problem.
 Mitsubishi Heavy Industries (MHI) is involved with a consortium to develop a Japan Standard Fast Reactor (JSFR) concept, though with breeding ratio less than 1:1.
 This is a large unit which would burn actinides with uranium and plutonium in oxide fuel.
 It could be of any size from 500 to 1500 MWe.

 The Russian BN-600 fast breeder reactor at Beloyarsk has been supplying electricity to the grid since 1981 and has the best operating and production record of all Russia's nuclear power units.
 It uses uranium oxide fuel and the sodium coolant delivers 550°C at little more than atmospheric pressure.
 The BN 350 FBR operated in Kazakhstan for 27 years and about half of its output was used for water desalination.
 Russia plans to reconfigure the BN-600 to burn the plutonium from its military stockpiles.

 The Pu & DU fuel is metal, and obtained from used light water reactor fuel.
 However, all transuranic elements are removed together in the electrometallurgical reprocessing so that fresh fuel has minor actinides with the plutonium.
-Fuel stays in the reactor about six years, with one third removed every two years.
+Fuel stays in the reactor about six years, with one-third removed every two years.
 Breeding ratio depends on purpose and hence configuration, so ranges from 0.72 for used LWR recycle to 1.23 for breeder.
 Used PRISM fuel is recycled after removal of fission products.
-The commercial-scale plant concept, part of a Advanced Recycling Centre, uses three power blocks (six reactor modules) to provide 1866 MWe.
-See also electrometallurgical section in Processing Used Nuclear Fuel paper.
+The commercial-scale plant concept, part of an 'Advanced Recycling Center', uses three power blocks (six reactor modules) to provide 1866 MWe.
+See also Electrometallurgical 'pyroprocessing' section in Processing Used Nuclear Fuel information paper.

 A variant of this is proposed to utilise the UK's reactor-grade plutonium stockpile.
 A pair of PRISM units built at Sellafield would be operated initially so as to bring the material up to the highly-radioactive 'spent fuel standard' of self-protection and proliferation resistance.
 The whole stockpile could be irradiated thus in five years, with some by-product electricity and the plant would then proceed to re-use that stored fuel over perhaps 55 years solely for 600 MWe of electricity generation.
 GEH has launched a web portal in support of its proposal.

-See also paper on Fast Neutron Reactors.
+See also information paper on Fast Neutron Reactors.

-Generation IV Designs
+Generation IV designs

-See also paper on Small Nuclear Power Reactors for other advanced designs, mostly under 300 MWe.
+See also information paper on Small Nuclear Power Reactors for other advanced designs, mostly under 300 MWe.
 This paper includes some designs which have become significantly larger than 300 MWe since first being described, but which are outside the mainstream categories dealt with here.